youdianhaoxiao/CASA0016-ERTONG-GAO/README.md

 ## Result displayed photos

 #### DHT22 Humidity and Temperature
-The human body is comfortable with humidity levels between 35% and 60%, so the neopixel displays a red LED if the humidity in the room is less than 35%, a green LED if the humidity in the room is more than 35% and less than 65%, and a blue LED in all other cases.
+The human body is comfortable with humidity levels between 40% and 60%, so the neopixel displays a red LED if the humidity in the room is less than 50%, a green LED if the humidity in the room is more than 50% and less than 60%, and Greater than 60% will be shown in blue LED.
 ![e9b741c686f197df19ac35bf087deee](https://github.com/youdianhaoxiao/CASA0016-ERTONG-GAO/assets/146217421/a287ff2c-b73d-4c8e-9343-7a2f572f3f9c)
 1 photo
 2 photo